TrekkingBuddies/trekking-buddies-fe/README.md

 1. Clone and open up the code in your chosen editor.

-2. Run 'npm install' or 'npm i'  in the terminal to install the needed dependencies.
+2. Run 'npm install' or 'npm i'  in the terminal to install the required dependencies.

-3. Setup the environment file, which you need to be requested.
+3. Setup the environment file, for which you need to be request the secure information.

-4. Download the Expo Go app from the play story on your android smartphone.
+4. Download the Expo Go app from the play store on your android smartphone.

-5. Run 'npx expo start' in the terminal to run expo
+5. Run 'npx expo start' in the terminal to run expo.

 6. Scan the QR code in the terminal with the Expo Go app.